OUR TALENT IS HERE TO SERVE YOU

 Michael J. Nozile, Sr.

-Michael J. Nozile Sr. has served as the CEO/Executive Director of Gang Alternative, Inc. since 2005.
+Michael J. Nozile Sr. has served as the President and CEO of Gang Alternative, Inc. since 2005.
 This nonprofit organization was birthed out of the need to provide positive alternatives to youth plagued by the realities of living in high violence, high crime communities in Miami-Dade County.
 Michael is responsible for leading Gang Alternative in the provision of services under five pillars of work, namely: Positive Youth Development; Family Strengthening; Health and Wellness; Workforce Development; and Community Upliftment and Partnerships.

 Under Michael’s leadership, Gang Alternative Inc. has become a local and national catalyst for organizing, mobilizing and strengthening drug-free coalitions.
 In 2009, recognizing that substance abuse among youth was getting progressively high in the communities of Liberty City and Little Haiti, Michael led Gang Alternative in starting the area’s first drug-free coalition to facilitate collaborative planning, targeted capacity building and resource leveraging among 12 sectors.
 Its reputation in successful coalition-building led Gang Alternative to be awarded funding from SAMHSA in 2011 for the Urban Partnership Drug-Free Community Coalition UPDFCC’ 2015 and 2017 to mentor Hogar CREA (Puerto Rico) and Coalicion Esperenza (West Little Havana), respectively.
 Additionally, Gang Alternative has successfully implemented projects under the Sober Truth on Preventing Underage Drinking Act (STOP) since 2016.
 Also, GA was awarded to provide coalition mentoring in North Miami and East Little Havana through South Florida Behavioral Health Network.